alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 ### Cloning projects

 In `git`, when you copy a project you say you "clone" it.
-To work on a `git` project in the SRD, you will need to clone it.
+To work on a `git` project in the workspace, you will need to clone it.
 To do this, sign in to `GitLab`.

 When you are on your Dashboard, click on the project that you’d like to clone.